 Stay in St Julian’s Bay if you’re looking for malta’s best nightlife, you want plenty of tourist facilities, you want accommodation for all budgets, you are traveling as a group.

-Best places to stay in St Julian’s:
+Best places to stay in Malta in St Julian’s:

-You will find that this area is very well prepared for international tourists with a variety of accommodations to suit different budgets travelers, mostly budget-friendly hotels, guesthouses, and mid-range hotels, and no luxury resorts.
+The area is very well prepared for international tourists with a variety of accommodations to suit different budgets travelers, mostly budget-friendly hotels, guesthouses, and mid-range hotels, and no luxury resorts.

-There are some excellent beaches in this area, and since the sea is relatively calm, this is a popular choice for swimmers.
-Ghadira Bay, one of Malta’s most popular beaches, can easily be reached from St Paul’s Bay.
+Ghadira Bay is one of Malta’s most popular beaches, can easily be reached from St Paul’s Bay.
 You can try a variety of watersports here as well as just soaking up the rays on the sands.

 This Northern part of the island has fewer historical sites, and the activities here are more beach holiday-oriented.
 One notable place of interest to visitors is Malta’s National Aquarium, a diverting place to check out some aquatic life.